 The Mara is easy to get to by road or by air.
 There are several all-weather airstrips and road access is fair, especially from Nairobi.
 We'll gladly help you work out the best options for your itinerary and preferences.
 Which airstrip you fly to will depend on which camp or lodge you are going to.

 In addition to superb game viewing by day, night drives with spotlights can be arranged in certain areas.
 Hot air ballooning is popular and is an unforgettable way for you to experience the sheer expanse of the Maasai Mara National Reserve.
 Of course, a visit to one of the Maasai cultural villages is sure to be a highlight on your itinerary.

 You may also want to look at

 This affordable 6-Day Masai Mara Wildlife Safari takes you on the journey of a lifetime to one of the best game viewing areas in East Africa.
-Our small-group safari is fully-guided and overnights in a luxury tented safari camp that is located in the heart of the Masai Mara National Reserve on the edge of riverine woodlands that overlook the Mara River.
+Our small-group safari is fully guided and overnights in a luxury tented safari camp located in the heart of the Masai Mara National Reserve on the edge of riverine woodlands that overlook the Mara River.
 To avoid disappointment, be sure to book early!

 Our 7 Day Kenyan Adventure Safari Tour introduces you to the wilder side of Kenya on an affordable budget.
 Explore Laikipia Plateau's sweeping plains on foot, where the last of Kenya's African wild dogs have found refuge.
 Discover why the Masai Mara's lush grasslands, acacia woodlands, rolling savannahs and abundance of wildlife make it one of Africa's most iconic safari destinations.
 In season, witness one of the world's natural wonders, the Great Migration, where one and a half million wildebeest, zebra and antelope leave the Serengeti for the Masai Mara.